 Congenital generalized lipodystrophy (also called Berardinelli-Seip congenital lipodystrophy) is a rare condition characterized by an almost total lack of fatty (adipose) tissue in the body and a very muscular appearance.
 Adipose tissue is found in many parts of the body, including beneath the skin and surrounding the internal organs.
 It stores fat for energy and also provides cushioning.
 Congenital generalized lipodystrophy is part of a group of related disorders known as lipodystrophies, which are all characterized by a loss of adipose tissue.
 A shortage of adipose tissue leads to the storage of fat elsewhere in the body, such as in the liver and muscles, which causes serious health problems.

 The signs and symptoms of congenital generalized lipodystrophy are usually apparent from birth or early childhood.
-One of the most common features is insulin resistance, a condition in which the body's tissues are unable to recognize insulin, a hormone that normally helps to regulate blood sugar levels.
+One of the most common features is insulin resistance, a condition in which the body's tissues are unable to recognize insulin, a hormone that normally helps to regulate levels of blood glucose, also called blood sugar.
 Insulin resistance may develop into a more serious disease called diabetes mellitus.
 Most affected individuals also have high levels of fats called triglycerides circulating in the bloodstream (hypertriglyceridemia), which can lead to the development of small yellow deposits of fat under the skin called eruptive xanthomas and inflammation of the pancreas (pancreatitis).
 Additionally, congenital generalized lipodystrophy causes an abnormal buildup of fats in the liver (hepatic steatosis), which can result in an enlarged liver (hepatomegaly) and liver failure.
 Some affected individuals develop a form of heart disease called hypertrophic cardiomyopathy, which can lead to heart failure and an abnormal heart rhythm (arrhythmia) that can cause sudden death.

 People with congenital generalized lipodystrophy have a distinctive physical appearance.
 They appear very muscular because they have an almost complete absence of adipose tissue and an overgrowth of muscle tissue.
 A lack of adipose tissue under the skin also makes the veins appear prominent.
 Affected individuals tend to have prominent bones above the eyes (orbital ridges), large hands and feet, and a prominent belly button (umbilicus).
 Affected females may have an enlarged clitoris (clitoromegaly), an increased amount of body hair (hirsutism), irregular menstrual periods, and multiple cysts on the ovaries, which may be related to hormonal changes.
 Many people with this disorder develop acanthosis nigricans, a skin condition related to high levels of insulin in the bloodstream.
 Acanthosis nigricans causes the skin in body folds and creases to become thick, dark, and velvety.